 Dr. Halley M. Pontes is a clinical psychologist in Portugal (not associated to the Health & Care Professions Council [HCPC] in the UK) and currently works as a lecturer in psychology at Nottingham Trent University (UK), where he is a member of the Department of Psychology and The International Gaming Research Unit (IGRU), which is led by Dr. Mark Griffiths, a pioneer and one of the founders of the technological addictions field.
-Dr. Halley M. Pontes is a Graduate Member of the British Psychological Society (BPS) and Associate Member of the Portuguese Clinical Psychology Society (SPPC).
+Dr. Halley M. Pontes is a Chartered Psychologist (CPsychol) member of the British Psychological Society (BPS) and Associate Member of the Portuguese Clinical Psychology Society (SPPC).

 Dr. Halley M. Pontes’ main research interests relate to the issues surrounding both clinical and psychometric assessment of technological addictions.
 Additionally, he is also interested in examining the impact excessive and addictive technology use has on mental health and psychological wellbeing.
 Dr. Halley M. Pontes has also conducted many studies in other closely-related areas such as: smartphone addiction, social networking addiction, work addiction, sex addiction, and game transfer phenomena.
 Although he is mostly involved in research activities with national and international partners, he has also worked privately as a clinical psychologist in Portugal.